WVON

 WVON (1690 AM "The Voice of the Nation", originally "Voice of the Negro") is a radio station serving the Chicago market, which airs an African-American-oriented talk format.
 WVON is operated by Midway Broadcasting Corporation via a local marketing agreement with frequency owner iHeartMedia.

-WVON's origins date back to 1963, when the radio station's owner Chess Records began programming soul, and rhythm and blues music.
-The station played an active role during the Civil Rights Movement during this era.
-Its present African-American-oriented talk format began in 1986.
+WVON's predecessor station began catering to an African-American audience in the 1940s.
+In 1963 Chess Records bought the station and debuted WVON, with its programming of soul, and rhythm and blues music becoming very popular throughout the 1960s.
+The station's news and commentary also played an active role during the Civil Rights Movement during this era.
+Its African-American-oriented talk format began in 1986.
 The station served as a springboard for Barack Obama during the early days of his political career.

 Licensed to Berwyn, Illinois, WVON has studios in the South Loop, and its transmitter is located at 87th and Kedzie in Chicago's Ashburn community.

 History

 Station's origins

 WVON's origins lie in WHFC, which began in 1926, broadcasting from the Hotel Flanders in Chicago.
 It was owned by Richard W. Hoffman.
 Like many stations of the time, WHFC shared time with other stations on its frequency.
 Its city of license was later changed to Cicero, Illinois, and it studios and transmitter were moved to Cermak Rd. in Cicero.
 In early years, WHFC aired pop music from singers like Bing Crosby, and aired live band performances from Cicero's Olympic Ballroom.
 In 1930, WHFC moved to 1420, where it shared time with WEHS and WKBI.
 Hoffman bought out the other two stations, and by 1936 it operated on 1420 full-time.
 WHFC's frequency was changed to 1450 in 1941, as a result of the North American Regional Broadcasting Agreement.

 In the early 1950s, WHFC's studios and transmitter were moved to 3350 S. Kedzie, in Chicago's South Lawndale community.
 In the 1940s, 1950s, and 1960s, WHFC aired ethnic and African-American programming.
 Ernie Banks hosted a program on the station in the late 1950s.
 WHFC's programming was simulcast on 97.9 WEHS after WEHS's storecasting contract expired in the 1950s.